Lemonszz/Biome-Makeover-Docs/content/notes/mob/stone_golem.md

 Stone Golems are added as part of the [Dark Forest](notes/makeover/dark_forest) makeover.

-Stone Golems are constucted sentries that will shoot hostile mobs for you.
+Stone Golems are constructed sentries that will shoot hostile mobs for you.

 ## Behavior
 Player built Stone Golems will shoot a crossbow at any nearby hostile mob.
 They can not move, but instead rotate around their base.